avaneev/prvhash/README.md

 cryptographically secure: its state can be solved by a SAT solver pretty fast.
 However, security against SAT solver attack of larger hash arrays and different structuring (parallel, daisy-chained, fused) is yet to be checked.
+The same applies to full PRVHASH-based hash function implemenations: their cryptographic security is undecided at the moment.
+For example, while isolated cryptographic "privimites" (round functions) can usually be solved by a SAT solver fast, a complete, multi-round, cryptographic function cannot be solved with a current state-of-the-art SAT solvers.

 ```
 #include "prvhash_core.h"